Make your students active, enthusiastic citizens with Kids Voting – Te Pōti a Ngā Tamariki and our curriculum-based teaching resources.

 Tūranga Mua, Tūranga Tika – Te Marautanga o Aotearoa level 5

-These units explore the role of Māori in decision-making in the past, present and future.
+These resources explore the role of Māori in decision-making in the past, present and future.

 Use them in Māori-medium classrooms to show students how Māori have met their physical, social, emotional and spiritual needs by participating in democracy.